 AFBI is an uncommon presentation in paediatric populations and is usually associated with an underlying predisposing condition.
 Clinicians should maintain a low threshold for endoscopy, which is not only useful for diagnosis and treatment, but to facilitate investigations for an underlying cause.
 Given that eosinophilic oesophagitis has recently been identified as a potential risk factor both in this study and in the literature, investigation for EoE with oesophageal biopsies should be considered for any child who presents with AFBI.
 Future studies are required to optimize treatment paradigms for this population of patients.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 Ethical approval was obtained prior to data collection from the Western Sydney Local Health District Human Research Ethics Committee (WSLHD HREC, approval number MR-2004-12-02).
 Written informed consent was obtained from the patient for publication of this manuscript and any accompanying images.

 - Wyllie R. Foreign bodies in the gastrointestinal tract.
 Curr Opin Pediatr 2006;18:563-4.
 [Crossref] [PubMed]